jotruebl/TheShameOfMountPleasant/index.md

 recently forced out of her long-time home under circumstances that have left many in the community outraged.
-The landlord, who has publicly been called a "steward" of the community, allegedly harassed and pressured the elderly tenant after the refused a voluntary rent increase, ultimately forcing her to leave in what members of the community are calling "an absolute disgrace."
+The landlord, who has publicly been called a "steward" of the community, allegedly harassed and pressured the elderly tenant after she refused a voluntary rent increase, ultimately forcing her to leave in what members of the community are calling "an absolute disgrace."